emrgnt-cmplxty/fermi/docs/docs/4.tools/indexer4explorer.md

 2. How much money and gas did they deposit?
 3. Which transactions failed?

-In order to simplify asking these questions is that we developed the [Axion Indexer for Explorer](https://github.com/near/near-indexer-for-explorer).
+In order to simplify asking these questions is that we developed the [Fermi Indexer for Explorer](https://github.com/near/near-indexer-for-explorer).
-The Axion Indexer for Explorer is a **public-access** **read-only** PostgreSQL database where **all** blockchain actions are stored.
+The Fermi Indexer for Explorer is a **public-access** **read-only** PostgreSQL database where **all** blockchain actions are stored.

 :::warning
 The database could go down or take time to reflect the most current blockchain info.
 Do not use it in production.